Operational Telecommunications Equipment, Infrastructure and Services Scheme

 Completing these steps ensures that the agreement with the selected supplier is executed, enabling your agency to obtain the relevant warranties and protection against liabilities.

-When raising a purchase order in your finance system, include: "under the terms and conditions of the SCM0053 contract terms".
+When raising a purchase order in your finance system, include: "under the terms and conditions of the SCM0053 contract".

 During the management of the contract, please ensure you receive all the required contract deliverables.
 This may include insurances, management plans, contact details and updated schedules.